Ready to purchase tickets for your Disney World trip?

-In this post, we will walk you through everything you need to know about the new date-based ticket pricing structure plus give you some tips on the best places to purchase Disney World tickets for your trip.
+In this post we will walk you through everything you need to know about how the date-based ticket pricing structure works plus give you some of our thoughts on where you should buy them (and why!).

 Let’s take a look…